 Division of Bioengineering

-The Division of Bioengineering covers multidisciplinary research in bioengineering and brings together a critical mass of researchers within the School of Engineering and Materials Science.
+The Division of Bioengineering covers multidisciplinary research and teaching in bioengineering, bringing together a critical mass of researchers within the School of Engineering and Materials Science.

-Research within the division is supported by pioneering, nanoscale techniques to visualise, quantify and manipulate biological processes, as well as computation biophysical modelling through collaboration with our other research divisions.
+Research within the division is supported by pioneering, nano-, micro- and macro-scale techniques to visualise, quantify and manipulate biological processes, as well as computation biophysical modelling through collaboration with our other research divisions.
 All staff are also part of the QMUL Institute of Bioengineering.

 Prof Hazel Screen

 Dr Núria Gavara